top of page

 - Getting enough calories and nutrients to nourish your body.

-- Getting as much rest and sleep (what sleep!?) as possible.
+- Getting as much rest and sleep (what sleep!?) as you possibly can.

-- Regulating your blood sugar levels and regulating your nervous system to help you feel calm.
+- Regulating your blood sugar levels and regulating your nervous system to help you feel calm and safe.

-I know that many mothers - myself included - can feel disconnected with their bodies postpartum because of the huge changes that they undergo through pregnancy and beyond.
-Whatever your size and however you feel about your body right now, I hope that you know that you are an incredible, life-giving and life-sustaining goddess of light and love!
+I know that many of us feel disconnected from our bodies postpartum, because of the huge changes that they undergo through pregnancy.
+Whatever your size and however you feel about your body right now, I hope that you know that you are an incredible, life-giving and life-sustaining goddess of light and love.

 Click here to read the blog, ‘How to Eat Well Whilst Breastfeeding,’ which is all about how to nourish your body as a nursing and/or pumping mum.
 This post was inspired by mothers around the world and by my live conversation with Head of Nutrition (and new mother), Francesca from Future Woman.